-A tall rushlike plant with long narrow leaves and pinkish flowers, living in shallow slow-moving water.
-Native to Eurasia, it has become established in North America.
+A tall rush-like plant with long, narrow leaves and pinkish flowers, living in shallow slow-moving water and native to Eurasia.

 - Rooted into this the plants, such as reeds, water lilies, flowering rushes, Cyperus longus and yellow flag irises, do their job of taking nitrates out of the water and reducing phosphates.